homestar92/ring-lardner-transcriptions/A Close-Up of Domba Splew.md

 “Yes,” he said, toppling over a govvel sprig and breaking his ankle in two places.

-“Tell me about your home life,”’ I said with a sneer.
+“Tell me about your home life,” I said with a sneer.

 “I presume,” he said, taking a pair of suspenders out of the nearest waste basket, “I presume you want to know my daily calendar.
 Well, I always make it a point to get up at six in the morning and eat my breakfast food.”